zw-Ch/EQGraphNet/README.md

 The Dataset used in our paper can be downloaded from [https://github.com/smousavi05/STEAD](https://github.com/smousavi05/STEAD).
 Before running, you should donwload and  store the data file in the folder [dataset](https://github.com/czw1296924847/EQGraphNet/tree/main/dataset) like<br>

 ![image](https://github.com/czw1296924847/EQGraphNet/blob/main/dataset_structure.png)

+## Program Description
+### Training and Testing Models
+After the preparation of Dataset, you can run the programs in the foloder [run](https://github.com/czw1296924847/MagInfoNet/tree/main/run) to test the performance : <br>
+`python run_MagInfoNet.py`